MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdiframewndex-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bEnableMenu*
- `TRUE` tam ekran modunda ana menüye göstermek için veya `FALSE` saklamak için.
+ Tam ekran modunda veya gizlemek için FALSE seçeneğini göstermek için TRUE.

 ### <a name="remarks"></a>Açıklamalar